Healing cavities naturally

 is one of the best, healthiest and cheapest tooth cleaners available and actively helps in combatting cavities and gum disease, see Baking soda in dental & other applications (and no, contrary to a popular myth, baking soda is not abrasive at all).

-Healing cavities naturally has become much easier in recent decades thanks to the discoveries surrounding the sugar substitutes xylitol and erythritol.
-See A dental miracle sugar? and Rinsing mouth and brushing teeth with xylitol can halt cavities and cure periodontitis.
+Preventing and actually reversing beginning cavities has become much easier in recent decades thanks to the discoveries surrounding the sugar substitutes xylitol and erythritol.
+See A dental miracle sugar? and Rinsing mouth and brushing teeth with xylitol (also helpful against periodontitis).

 You can take advantage of these alternative sugars to help heal cavities.
 Simply place some xylitol or erythritol sugar in your mouth and allow it to dissolve (don't rinse your mouth afterwards).
 You can also use these sugars instead of toothpaste for excellent results.